alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 The cert-manager workload will be installed to manage the certificates used in TMC-SM.

-Set some environment variables that will be used for the cert-manager installation
+Set some environment variables that will be used for the cert-manager installation.

 {% capture setenvars_code %}export PACKAGE_USER_DEFINED_NAME="cert-manager"
 export TANZU_PACKAGE_NAME="cert-manager.tanzu.vmware.com"